natemiller1/GethLab/README.md

 miner.start(1)
 miner.stop()
 ```
-If you want more functionality with your wallet go to: https://github.com/ethereum/mist/releases/tag/v0.10.0
+If you want more functionality you can get Mist, which will make it easier to send Ethereum and create smart contracts, go to: https://github.com/ethereum/mist/releases/tag/v0.10.0
 Make sure you get version 0.10.0 and chose the applicable program for your operating system
 Make note of where you installed Mist.